SanjayG8123/HostelManagement-Filestructures/README.md

-# HostelManagement-Filestructures
+# HostelManagementSystem
-Hostel Management System
+Run this code using Dev C++